Feast of the Black Nazarene: Transportation during Traslación

 Travel within the City of Manila during the Traslación every January 9 might be difficult as heavy traffic is expected.
-Most jeepneys use alternate routes for the day to avoid the procession, thus creating additional travel time.
-Some public transport systems such as the Line 1, Line 2, and Line 3 provide free rides to devotees, who are easily identifiable as dressed in maroon and walking barefoot.
+Most jeepneys and buses use alternate routes for the day to avoid the procession, thus creating additional travel time.
+Some public rail transport systems such as the LRT Lines 1 and 2 accommodate barefoot devotees when it is typically prohibited to ride barefoot.

 Traffic rerouting is implemented on the annual procession and the day before, and is enforced by the Manila Police District with reinforcements from the Philippine National Police and, since 2014, the Armed Forces of the Philippines and the Metropolitan Manila Development Authority.
-The Philippine Coast Guard guards stretches of the Pasig River along the Jones (since 2014), Quezon and MacArthur (until 2013) bridges to ensure the safe passage of the procession.
+The Philippine Coast Guard guards stretches of the Pasig River along the Ayala (since 2020), Jones (until 2019), MacArthur (until 2013) and Quezon bridges to ensure the safe passage of the procession.

 A similar scenario may be experienced by tourists and travellers in Cagayan de Oro and in Catarman, Northern Samar during the yearly processions of the sacred image, as well as in other towns and cities where replica images are brought out in procession on this day.